danielf-souza/miners-hub/content/_index.md

       text: |
         <br>

-        The **Milan Innovation and Entrepreneurship Research Seminars** (MInERS) is a seminar series aimed at fostering collaboration and knowledge exchange among researchers specializing in the fields of innovation and entrepreneurship in the Milan area.
-Organized by researchers from five Milanese universities, this initiative seeks to establish a local platform for early-career scholars to interact, share research, and develop professional networks.
+        The **Milan Innovation and Entrepreneurship Research Seminars** (MInERS) is a series designed to promote collaboration and knowledge exchange among Milan-based innovation and entrepreneurship researchers.
+Organized by scholars from five local universities, MInERS provides a platform for early-career researchers to connect, share work, and build networks.

   - block: collection
     content: